mchandler13/BoulderView/README.md

 # The Model

 ## First Model
+I split the data into a training set and a testing set.
+Initially, I will only be using Using tfidfVectorizer I created a Matrix of cosine similarities.

-Using tfidfVectorizer I created a Matrix of cosine similarities.
-Low accuracy, but haven't made any adjustments to it yet, and the dataset is still pretty small.
-Also, I'm only using the text of the tweet (I haven't done anything with Hashtags yet)
+Once the model was running, I could pull a random Tweet and predict it's location b Low accuracy, but haven't made any adjustments to it yet, and the dataset is still pretty small.
+Also, I'm only using the text of the tweet

 # Web Application